The Secret Handshake

 Have a few short sessions where you add in a chest scratch with the same hand you do the handshake with.
 The pattern becomes HAND SIGNAL - NOSE TOUCH - CHEST SCRATCH - TREAT.
 (This is how you'll help your dog transition from expecting treats to expecting touch!)

 The treat should come at the same time as or slightly after the chest scratch.

-For one week, ask your dog to hand touch before at least half of her petting.
+For one week, ask your dog to hand touch before at least 1/3 of her petting.
 (Unless your dog is only needing to work with strangers/people that are not you.
 In this case, practice a few reps a day.)
 If she does not do it, she should not get pet.
-If she needs some extra incentive initially, you can help her by giving her a treat while you pet her.
+If she needs some extra incentive initially, you can help her by giving her treats while you pet her.